 5.2 Directions

-- Combine wet ingredients: In another bowl, mix eggs, milk, and vanilla extract, then gradually incorporate it into the dry mixture.
+- In another bowl, mix eggs, milk, and vanilla.

 5.3 Tips and Advice

-- Suggested frosting options: Cream cheese frosting or a simple glaze can add a delightful touch.
+- Cream cheese frosting or a simple powdered sugar glaze work great.

-- Serving suggestions: Serve with a scoop of vanilla ice cream or drizzled with chocolate sauce for extra indulgence.
+- Serve with ice cream or drizzle chocolate sauce on top.

 Chapter 6: Serving and Pairing Suggestions